 See Also: Creating Style in a Small Log Home

 Keep the building simple.
 Since it’s cost, or lack thereof, that drives this tiny cabin idea, simple plans keep the price down.
 Think rectangular footprint, a crawl space or monolithic slab foundation, a shed or single-gable roof, stock window/door sizes, downsized cabinets or open shelving and compact appliances.
 Use every inch of extra space for storage and mechanicals.

 Also, strive for two-for-one functionality where you can.
 Pick a roof pitch that’s ideal for a solar panel.
 Insulate a concrete-slab foundation and seal it after it cures so it can serve as your finished floor.
 Install a propane-fired “wood stove” so it meets your heating needs and adds ambiance.
 Have the attic designed for storage.
-Choose furniture that pulls double duty, such as a sofa sleeper or expandable table (turn to page 30 for ideas).
+Choose furniture that pulls double duty, such as a sofa sleeper or an expandable table.

 Be creative and eliminate anything that isn’t necessary.
 If need be, a small shed can be added on the property for storing items that don’t require conditioned space.
 Unlivable space is significantly less expensive to build than livable space.

 Hundreds of tiny cabin floor plan ideas exist online, but keep in mind that architectural plans are protected by copyright, so you’ll need to buy them or have permission to use them.
 Don’t be afraid to reach out to an architect or engineer for help — building code officials may require engineer-stamped plans anyway.

 See Also: 11 Storage Tips for Small Log Homes

 See Also: 8 Tips to Building a Low-Cost Cabin